fog/fog/lib/fog/rackspace/docs/compute_v2.md

 ## SSH

-Once a server has been created and setup for ssh key authentication, fog can execute remote commands as follows:
+Once a server has been created and set up for ssh key authentication, fog can execute remote commands as follows:

 	result = server.ssh ['pwd']